ronaldoussoren/pyobjc/docs/index.rst

 PyObjC 9.0.1 was released on 2022-12-19.
 See the :doc:`changelog <changelog>` for more information.
 PyObjC 9 supports Python 3.7 and later.

+PyObjC 9.1b1 was released on 2023-03-26.
+See the :doc:`changelog <changelog>` for more information.
+PyObjC 9 supports Python 3.7 and later.

 PyObjC 8.5 is the last version supporting Python 3.6.
 PyObjC 5.3 is the last version supporting Python 2.
 These versions are no longer supported.